 We expect larger boards (typically of eight or more directors) to have specific board committees covering audit, risk, executive remuneration and board nominations.
 For some companies, additional committees may be required to cover other material issues, for example a sustainability committee for environmentally-exposed companies.
 For those smaller boards that choose to address these matters at full board meetings, there should be clear narrative reporting to demonstrate these receive adequate time and attention.
-With respect to the audit committee, we expect it to be a statutory body, comprising only independent directors.
+Audit committees should be formally established and comprising only independent directors.